 Food and Drinks in Life in Ancient Egypt

-Finding food and water in life in ancient Egypt was not that hard to grow as the soil was very fertile, the Nile was filled with nutrition water and that’s why many crops like wheat and barley were easily found.
-The bread was considered the source of carbohydrate and was seasoned with honey, herbs, fruits and sesame seeds.
-Their diet was mainly vegetarian as they lived on a combination of wheat and vegetables, and fish was their main source for protein as the meat was more expensive and difficult to come by and can only be found at the house of the elite.
+Finding food and water in life in ancient Egypt was not that hard as the soil was very fertile, the Nile was filled with nutrition water and that’s why many crops like wheat and barley were easily found.
+The bread was considered the source of carbohydrate and was seasoned with honey, herbs, fruits, and sesame seeds.
+Their diet was mainly vegetarian as they lived on a combination of wheat and vegetables, and fish acted as their main source for protein as the meat was more expensive and difficult to come by and can only be found at the house of the elite and the wealthy.
 A lot of the animals were ritually slaughtered and extremely hard to keep the meat fresh within the Egyptian climate.
 The beer was also the main drink of life in ancient Egypt and was consumed at every meal.
 Wine also was found at the tables of the wealthy noblemen.

 Entertainment of Daily Life in Ancient Egypt

-The ancient Egyptians tried to live their life to the fullest as they engaged in everything from hunting crocodiles and hippopotamuses, and playing board games like Senet and Hound & jackals, they even had toys for children in the shapes of animals.
-There were also a lot of sports that included athletics the early versions of teams like swimming, hockey, handball, wrestling, rowing, archery, gymnastics, and many water sports like water jouster which was a form of sea battle played in small boats on the Nile River.
+The ancient Egyptians tried to live their life to the fullest as they engaged in everything from hunting crocodiles and hippopotamuses, and playing board games like Senet and Hound & Jackals, they even made toys for children in the shapes of animals.
+There were also a lot of sports that included athletics in the early versions of teams such as swimming, earth hockey, handball, wrestling, rowing, archery, gymnastics, and many water sports like water jouster which was a form of sea battle played in small boats on the Nile River.
 The noblemen and the wealthy would throw extravagant parties filled with the finest foods and beverages.
 Music and dancing also were found very common in ancient Egyptian culture and were considered to be art forms.

-All the festivals in life in ancient Egypt had a unique felling depending on the nature of the events.
-Most of the festivals in life in ancient Egypt had a religious nature as all the Egyptians celebrated the gods birthday.
-The religious festivals were held in conjunction with the lunar calendar in temples like the festival of the valley in the honor of the god Amun, the feast of Hathor at Dendera, the festival of the goddess Isis at “Busiris“, and the celebration of Bastet at “Busastis“.
-There was also another kind of festivals like individual birthdays, the anniversaries of great deeds of the king, funerals, and house-wearing events.
-There were also of other festivals that had a unique religious nature like the “WepetRenpet” which marked the beginning of the year in July at the annual Nile flooding, “The Sea Festival” was held in the third reign of the pharaoh’s reign to celebrate his kingship and “The Festival of Khoiak” which honored Osiris death and revival.
-The Egyptian would indulge themselves in every kind of excess in these festivals despite the fact that self-indulgence wasn’t appropriate at every gathering.
-You can read more also about the festivals and public holidays in Egypt these days.
+All the festivals in the life of ancient Egypt had a unique felling depending on the nature of the events.
+Most of the festivals in the life of ancient Egypt had a religious nature as all the Egyptians celebrated god’s birthday.
+The religious festivals were held in conjunction with the lunar calendar in temples like the festival of the valley in Luxor in the honor of the god Amun, the feast of Hathor at Dendera, the festival of the goddess Isis at “Busiris“, and the celebration of Bastet at “Busastis“.
+There was also another kind of festivals like individual birthdays, the anniversaries of the great deeds of the king, funerals, and house-wearing events.
+There were also other festivals that had a unique religious nature like the “WepetRenpet” which marked the beginning of the year in July at the annual Nile flooding, “The Sea Festival” was held in the third reign of the pharaoh’s reign to celebrate his kingship and “The Festival of Khoiak” which honored Osiris death and revival.
+The Egyptians would indulge themselves in every kind of entertainment in these festivals despite the fact that self-indulgence wasn’t appropriate at every gathering.
+You can read more also about festivals and public holidays in Egypt these days.